ardalis/ardalis-card/README.md

 # Ardalis Calling Card

-In case you ever need my information and all you have is a terminal and `npm`.
+In case you ever need my information and all you have is a terminal and `npm`. [ardalis on npm](https://www.npmjs.com/package/ardalis)

 ## Usage